nextcloud/photos/README.md

 ## 🏗 Development setup

-This app requires the main branch of the [Viewer app](https://github.com/nextcloud/viewer) to be installed and enabled.
+This app requires the [Viewer app](https://github.com/nextcloud/viewer) to be installed and enabled.
 Follow its development setup and then continue here.

 1. ☁ Clone this into your `apps` folder of your Nextcloud.